kvutien/kvutien.github.io/index.md

 Once the habit of doing so is acquired, this multisignature can be extended to many other community usages: participation to common chores, incentive for good practice, decentralised exchange of tokens etc.

-## What is the roadmap of Machu Pïcchu?
+## What is the roadmap of Machu Picchu?

 ### The big picture